Memory Management: Best Practices in C Programming! 🧠📊🧹

 2. Proper Deallocation

 Failing to free allocated memory can lead to memory leaks.
-Use free
+Use free to release memory when it's no longer needed.

 Example: